Now Section 21 heading to the scrapheap

 This change has been on the cards for some time and may be implemented as early as October.
 In the few remaining months between now and then, landlords in England and Wales need to work to ensure that the Section 8 eviction process is effective.

-Although the Government have said that the reforms will offer speedy redress to landlords who want to get their property back for legitimate reasons, we mustn’t sleepwalk into a nightmare.
-With no-fault no longer a sufficient reason to evict a tenant, If we want to get our properties back, we’ll have to demonstrate that we have a ‘concrete, evidenced reason already specified in law.’
-And it’s important to realise that unlike Section 21, tenants can challenge a Section 8 eviction notice in court.
-It’s easy to see that proceedings could start to drag on and that solicitors could be more than happy to run up substantial fees while the judiciary deliberates.
+The Government says the reforms will give landlords speedy redress when they need their property back for legitimate reasons, but we cannot sleepwalk into a nightmare.
+With no-fault evictions no longer sufficient, landlords must now prove a “concrete, evidenced reason already specified in law” to regain their properties.
+Unlike Section 21, tenants can challenge a Section 8 eviction notice in court.
+Proceedings could drag on, and solicitors may be all too willing to rack up substantial fees while the judiciary deliberates.

 The slow nature of the judicial process raises another question.
 Although Section 21 is currently relatively straightforward, regaining possession can still take a few months.
 It’s likely that there will have to be a transition period where existing Section 21 notices work through the system before the new regime takes over.